charissavb/corpus-thesis-vanbakel/README.md

 # corpus-thesis-vanbakel
 # Elderly Suicide Media Corpus – South Korea and the Netherlands

-This repository contains the qualitative media corpus used for the analysis in the thesis titled: **"Elderly Suicide in South Korea and the Netherlands: A mixed-methods analysis of socioeconomic predictors and media discourse"**.
+This repository contains the qualitative media corpus used for the analysis of my bachelor thesis titled: **"Elderly Suicide in South Korea and the Netherlands: A mixed-methods analysis of socioeconomic predictors and media discourse"**.

 ## Overview